Reconstruction Testimonial: Kathy

 2. My other choice was to put in smaller implants which involved slowly building the breast size up with fat.
-I would not need to use the BRAVA bra but later would need to have the implants removed fully and rebuilt with just fat.
+I would not need to use the EVE bra but later would need to have the implants removed fully and rebuilt with just fat.

 I decided to do the implant replacement method.
 None of the procedures would require me to stay overnight at the Miami Breast Center.